dimadesu/android-rtmp-ingest/README.md

 pkg install wget
 ```

-We need to grab `linux_arm64v8` version from one of releases https://github.com/bluenviron/mediamtx/releases.
+We need to grab `linux_arm64v8` version from one of [MediaMTX releases](https://github.com/bluenviron/mediamtx/releases).
-(Your phone can has a different architecture, but try this first.)
+(Your phone can have a different architecture, but try this first.)

 ```
 wget https://github.com/bluenviron/mediamtx/releases/download/v1.11.3/mediamtx_v1.11.3_linux_arm64v8.tar.gz